 How to report online crimes

 If you’ve been a victim of cybercrime, you can report it to the appropriate authorities.
-There are different agencies that handle these crimes depending on the specific nature of the crime, like the FBI and justice department divisions.
+Different agencies handle these crimes depending on the specific nature of the crime, like the FBI and justice department divisions.
 The table below displays the crimes by type and the correct agency for reporting them.

 Internet safety FAQs